How to get free Amazon returns

 I think the first three here are all justifiable selections if what you’ve bought isn’t what you hoped it would be.
 I wouldn’t use unauthorised purchase unless this really has happened – which could well happen if you’ve got kids talking to your Alexa smart speaker!

 A final group where you can get free returns, and all your money back, is anything categorised as clothes, shoes, jewellery or watches.
-With these you have to be able to try something on, so it’s near on impossible to know if it’s the right thing just from an online order.
-If you’re not with Prime, these are also handy extras to add to an order to get you free delivery.
+With these, you have to be able to try something on, so it’s near on impossible to know if it’s right before you order.
+If you’re not with Prime, here are some tricks to save money on your Amazon delivery.

 But non-Prime members, or anyone buying from a third party might have paid extra.
-Of course, if the item is faulty you’ll get all the money back.
+Of course, if the item is faulty you will get all the money back.

 How to return purchases to Amazon